sapoturge/ForestOfSquirrels/README.md

 9. Create a pull request.
 10. Repeat from step 2

+*Note: Steps 3-5 and 7 can be skipped.

 ## Dependencies

 + Python (Tested with 3.5 and 2.7, but should work for other versions)